 The Soundcore 2 promises 24 hours of battery lifeAnker

-Anker is a reputable name when it comes to accessories like speakers, Bluetooth devices, cables and battery packs.
+Anker is a reputable name when it comes to well-priced accessories like speakers, Bluetooth devices, cables and battery packs.
 This second-generation Soundcore wireless speaker is available in black, blue and red, has a huge 24 hours of claimed battery life, and a large 12W of audio power.

-You can wireless sync two together to create a stereo pair (a common feature among these speakers, we are sure you have noticed), and an IPX7 rating means it will survive the usual benchmark of being dropping into a meter of water for up to 30 minutes.
+You can wirelessly sync two together to create a stereo pair (a common feature among these speakers, we are sure you have noticed), and an IPX7 rating means it will survive the usual benchmark of being dropping into a meter of water for up to 30 minutes.
 You'll have nothing to worry about when placing this speaker on the side of the bath, or taking it to your next pool party.

-Ultimate Ears Megablast - $160
+Ultimate Ears Megablast – $349

 Six different colors are on offer for the MegablastUltimate Ears

-The Megablast is available in six different colors and offers up to 16 hours of wireless music playback, plus 360-degree sound output.
+The Megablast is available in six different colors and offers up to 12 hours of wireless music playback, plus 360-degree sound output.
 The familiar IP67 rating means it will be fine when dropped into a meter of water for up to 30 minutes.

 Multiple Megablast speakers cannot be paired together, which is a shame, but the Wi-Fi connection at least means it will receive software updates and improvements over time, Ultimate Ears says.